 Plans for the next reporting cycle The City will continue to implement its illicit discharge and detection program with increased illicit discharge documentation and mapping.
-Cityworks software will be used in the 2017-2018 reporting year and will assist city staff in tracking illicit discharge incidents.
+Cityworks software continue to be used in the 2018-2019 reporting year and will assist city staff in tracking illicit discharge incidents.